Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Machinery: 3 Exp.
 Aker, 169 nhp

 Delivered from Akers mekaniske Verksted in Oct.-1922 for A/S Ganger Rolf (Fred.
 Olsen & Co.), Oslo.
-Passenger vessel/Antwerp
+Passenger vessel/Antwerp.

-Final Fate - 1940:
+Final Fate - 1940 (Norway still neutral):

-Torpedoed and sunk on January 25-1940 by U-14 (Wohlfarth) in 52 39N 04 15E when on a voyage from Antwerp to Oslo with general cargo (Norway was still neutral at the time).
+Torpedoed and sunk on January 25-1940 by U-14 (Wohlfarth) in 52 39N 04 15E when on a voyage from Antwerp to Oslo with general cargo.
 26 crew and 11 passengers died.
 21 were rescued by D/S Borgholm.

 Here's a heart wrenching letter written by someone who was on board Borgholm at the time.
 Like I say on the "front" page of my ships lists, from the very beginning my main purpose of this website is not so much to give the cold facts about the ships themselves, but rather to show the human aspect of what it was like to be a seaman during the war, and in so many ways this short, simple letter from a distressed seaman to his wife expresses exactly that:

-Oskar Skjold's Letter to his Wife (D/S Borgholm):
+Oskar Skjold's letter to his wife (D/S Borgholm):

-Sent to me by his grandson Erling.
+Received from his grandson Erling.

 Yjmeden Jan.
 25-1940